michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-10-06-NYC-Taxi-OLTP-Core.md

 ---
 layout: single
-title: "Defining the NYC Taxi OLTP Core — A Modern ER Skeleton for Analytics-Ready Data _(Draft)_"
+title: "Defining the NYC Taxi OLTP Core — A Modern ER Skeleton for Analytics-Ready Data"
 excerpt: "A blueprint for transforming the raw NYC Taxi dataset into a clean, normalized OLTP schema—built for integrity, extensibility, and analytical evolution.
 This is where transactional truth meets analytical clarity."
 date: 2025-10-06
 classes: